Blog Post #12

 Example: Passage Excerpt: “The study indicated a positive correlation between exercise and mental well-being.”
 A related question might use a paraphrased form: “The research suggested a link between physical activity and emotional health.”
 Recognizing the paraphrasing is essential for accurate responses.

-: Watch out for misleading information or statements designed to trick you into choosing the wrong option.
+4. Be Wary of Traps: Watch out for misleading information or statements designed to trick you into choosing the wrong option.

 · Overgeneralization: